-To support the ongoing efforts of the Consortium for Cancer Implementation Science a collection of public goods, widely available tools and resources, have been developed by the action groups to address key challenges and advance the implementation science agenda in cancer.
+To support the ongoing efforts of the Consortium for Cancer Implementation Science, a collection of public goods (widely available tools and resources) has been developed by the CCIS action groups to address key challenges and advance the implementation science agenda in cancer.

-Members of the 2019 Economics & Cost action group have been working on a series of papers.
-The first article, Translating economic evaluations into financing strategies for implementing evidence-based practices was published earlier this year.
+Members of the 2019 Economics & Cost action group have published a series of papers:

-A second article, Implementation science issues in understanding, collecting, and using cost estimates: a multi-stakeholder perspective, was published in August 2021.
+- Implementation science issues in understanding, collecting, and using cost estimates: a multi-stakeholder perspective

 The Policy action group held a series of Implementation Science webinars between October 2020 and February 2021.

 - The Policy action group also published a commentary in Ethnicity & Disease: Policy Implementation Science - An Unexplored Strategy to Address Social Determinants of Health

 - Policy Atlas: A comprehensive database of policy and public health data for researchers, policymakers, and community advocates.